CULTURALLY RESPONSIVE EDUCATION CONFERENCE

 Breakout Session Proposals

-(Submit a Proposal) Sealaska Heritage is currently accepting proposals for breakout sessions on the following topics:
+Sealaska Heritage will feature breakout sessions on the following topics:

 - Culturally Responsive Education and Place-Based Pedagogy